 - Arthritis and sleep apnea.

-  Those who fall into the obese catagory are 80% more likely to develop Type 2 diabetes, especially those who accumulate their excess body fat around their waist.
+Aside from genetics and family history, obesity (as shown by your BMI) is the most influential factor in determining your risk of developing type 2 diabetes.
+Those who fall into the obese category are 80% more likely to develop type 2 diabetes, especially those who accumulate excess body fat around their waist.

 Why is it essential to calculate your BMI for your health?

 The BMI determines whether you are overweight, average, or obese.
 Your health is paradise if you are not in the usual weight range.
 For example, assume you have a BMI of 17.5.
 You are underweight if this is the case.
 Being underweight makes you more susceptible to illnesses since it shows a weakened immune system.
 Later in adulthood, you may develop osteoporosis or become anemic.